Kammi61871/Sourcemod-Plugins-Noobs.club/README.md

 # Sourcemod-Plugins-Noobs.club
-Modified Plugins to work on CS:S
+Modified Plugins to work on CS:S and translatet to en

 [ANY] SM warn https://forums.alliedmods.net/showthread.php?t=197853